hackclub/hackclub/workshops/weather_app/README.md

 ## 6. The Improvised Version

-Here are some things which you should consider to improvise your knowledge of APIs and make some changes in this project as well.
+Here are some things which you should consider to improve your knowledge of APIs and make some changes in this project as well.

 - You could add different images/[icons](https://erikflowers.github.io/weather-icons/) depending upon the weather type(sunny, rainy etc).
 Research on this point you will get a lot of help from the [API](https://openweathermap.org/weather-conditions#Icon-list) itself.